When I was in university, I was asked to give a speech at an awards banquet.

 It was fairly embarrassing moment (to say the least).
 But it highlights an important point:

-And yet "knowing about something" is usually all we cover in product training for front-line staff.
+And yet "knowing about something" is typically all that’s covered in product training.
 We hand out PDFs with talking points.
 Give power-point presentations.
 Then send staff off to the front-lines, expecting them to speak confidently to customers.

 And they choke just like I did at my speech.